 The Company's investments include equity investments in private companies and partnerships.
-Equity investments in private companies are accounted for at fair value, as required by accounting guidance or if the fair value option was elected.
+Equity investments in private companies are accounted for at fair value.
 Investments in partnerships are accounted for under the equity method, which is generally the net asset value.

-(A Wholly Owned Subsidiary of Piper Sandler Companies) Notes to the Statement of Financial Condition December 31, 2020
+(A Wholly Owned Subsidiary of Piper Sandler Companies) Notes to the Statement of Financial Condition December 31, 2021